martinezfa/100-days-of-code/log.md

 **Today's Progress**: Having problems with the whitespaces and formatting for the arithmetic arranger challenge, so I'm a little stuck right now.
 Might try to approach it a little differently tomorrow.

-**Thoughts**: Haven't had much time in the past week (and missed a couple of days...), but should be able to get back into a good groove starting tomorrow!
+**Thoughts**: Haven't had much time in the past week (and missed a couple of days...), but should be able to get back into a good groove soon!

-### Day 27: January 13, 2021
+### Day 27: January 14, 2021

+**Today's Progress**: I am stil having issues with the whitespaces and making sure that everything lines up properly, so I didn't make much progress today.

+**Thoughts**: Not sure what I'm doing wrong and do not have a lot of time lately.
+I might rewatch some of the python videos.

+### Day 28: January 15, 2021

 **Today's Progress**: